mariamelboudi/sql_queries/conversions/returned_players/README_01.md

 Assessing player return

-Goal: determining whether moving the gate from level 30 to level 40 increases the numner of players who return to the game.
+Goal: determining whether moving the gate from level 30 to level 40 increases the number of players who return to the game.

 ### Describing the table
 [1] Query the table to retrieve column names